 \subsection{Hierarchical Bayesian analysis}

 Hierarchical Bayesian analyses are very common in many applications.
 They often lead to funnel type posteriors, which are challenging for standard samplers.
-Moreover, forward models relating the variance of latent space to some parameters of interest can be expensive.
-As an example, in cosmology data analysis applications we measure Fourier modes and want to determine their power spectrum, which in turn informs of cosmological parameters.
+Moreover, forward models relating the variance of the latent space to some parameters of interest can be expensive.
+As an example, in cosmology data analysis applications we measure Fourier modes and want to determine their power spectrum, which in turn constrains cosmological parameters.
 The evaluation of the power spectrum as a function of cosmological parameters requires an expensive PDE evolution of structure in the universe as a function of time \citep{LewisChallinorEtAl00}.
 Here we choose a simplified version where the power variance $P=g(\theta)$ is determined by cosmological parameter $\theta$ and controls the variance of parameters $z_i$.
 Parameters $z_i$ are not directly observable, and instead we observe their noisy version with a likelihood of the data $\bi{y}$, so a combined prior and likelihood are

 where $\sigma^2$ is the measurement noise and $g(\theta)$ is an expensive function that evaluates the power spectrum $P$ as a function of $\theta$.
-To connect to Neal's funnel we assume the result of the PDE is that the power spectrum depends exponentially on $\theta$, with an approximate relation $P=g(\theta) =\exp(\theta/2)$, with a 1 minute computational cost of performing $g(\theta)$.
+To connect to Neal's funnel we assume the result of the PDE is that the power spectrum depends exponentially on $\theta$, with an approximate relation $P=g(\theta) =\exp(\theta)$, with a 1 minute computational cost of performing $g(\theta)$.
 The goal is the posterior of parameter $\theta$ marginalized over $z_i$.
 We use $N=500$.

-In the limit $\sigma^2 \rightarrow \infty$ the setup corresponds to Neal's funnel problem, which is deemed problematic for many samplers such as HMC \citep{neal2011mcmc}, which require millions of likelihood calls.
-Note however that DLMC solution in the $\sigma^2 \rightarrow \infty$ is trivial: the data likelihood is non-informative, and after drawing samples from the prior of equation \ref{funnel_prior} the likelihood updates of equation \ref{funnel_prior} are zero, so DLMC stopping criterion (stationary posterior) is satisfied immediately.
-This shows that drawing the initial samples from the prior has a significant advantage over other initializations of DLMC.
+In the limit $\sigma^2 \rightarrow \infty$ the setup corresponds to Neal's funnel, which is deemed problematic for many samplers such as HMC \citep{neal2011mcmc}.
+Note however that the DLMC solution in the $\sigma^2 \rightarrow \infty$ is trivial: the data likelihood is non-informative, and after drawing samples from the prior of equation \ref{funnel_prior} the likelihood updates of equation \ref{funnel_prior} are zero, so the DLMC stopping criterion (stationary posterior) is satisfied immediately.